 I began to do my own very intense research into domperidone usage and realised quickly that this prescription I received was potentially not going to do much at all.
 I had a Skype consultation with an Australian lactation consultant who reinforced my ideas and encouraged me to try a higher dose, and I was in correspondence with Dr Jack Newman who also encouraged a higher dosage for a longer period of time.
 After two days, I called my midwife armed with literally dozens of scientific articles and anecdotal reports that demonstrated that I needed a higher dosage for a much longer period of time.
 She laughed, told me that in the past week I had probably become Switzerland’s expert in domperidone usage, and immediately sent me an open-ended prescription to take as much as needed for as long as needed.
 Supplementation went down from 50% of his probable daily intake to around 15-20%.
 After six months, I began to slowly wean one tablet per week.
 Occasionally my milk supply would drop drastically and I would go back up again.
 It took around four months for me to be able to wean off domperidone completely.
 Domperidone was not necessary in ensuring that my baby did not go hungry, as per my original goal, but it was one step closer to achieving my dream of being able to feed my boy with no supplemental milk.

 At five months, I stopped mentioning to anybody about how I longed to exclusively breastfeed my little boy, because I just became so tired of justifying the claim of having not enough milk, of rattling off the dozens upon dozens of supplements and tricks that, yes, we had tried.
 The claim of not having enough milk is so common now, and its ubiquity seemed, irrationally, to lessen the justification of my pain.
 I want to be part of the Exclusive Breastfeeders Club like nothing I have wanted before, and instead I belonged to the Low Milk Supply Club, or even worse, the Claims She Has Low Milk Supply Club (but-she-is-yet-to-treat-the-underlying-cause).
 In a fit of rage at the latest expert who did nothing but congratulate me, I posted a photo on my breastfeeding blog of my boy’s tongue.
 When comment after comment came in from friends who said that it did, indeed, look like a tongue tie – as I had claimed six months before – I felt as if my world was imploding.
-I could not find any reason or logic in anything that I was doing anymore and became a confused, anxious wreck.
+I had all paediatricians, midwives and four different lactation consultants claim that he didn’t have one.
+I wasn’t continually hunting for a fifth professional opinion on this, when it had been so actively refuted.
+I could not find any reason or logic in anything that I was doing anymore, after so many were telling that yes, indeed it did look like that, and I became a confused, anxious wreck.
 All that I knew that was true was being turned on its head.
 The potential idea that my inability to feed my two children was actually nothing to do with my body and my breasts, and may actually be due to them and their anatomy, sent me reeling.
 This was indeed confirmed by the paediatric dentist, who, meanwhile, was the first person to congratulate me on continually searching for answers.

 What I learnt – About my personality, my body and my instincts